jonnyblevins/Data-Cleaning-Project-with-Pandas/README.md

 # Data Cleaning Project with Pandas
 TLDR:
-In the "Data Ingestion and Cleaning for Analysis using Python" project, you create a robust data pipeline that automates the ingestion, cleaning, and preparation of data from a future-proof source for analytical use.
-The function must support and convert various data formats and sources.
+In the "Data Ingestion and Cleaning for Analysis using Python" project, I've created a robust (somewhat robust, haha) data pipeline that automates the ingestion, cleaning, and preparation of data from a future-proof source for analytical use.
+My TLDR is: this setup uses Python and some libraries to take your dataset, clean it up a bit, and display your data with a visual element.

+As it currently functions, it supports and converts various data formats and sources.
 Please ensure the pipeline efficiently ingests data into a Pandas DataFrame, identifies and rectifies inconsistencies like missing values, case sensitivity, or other outliers.
+You can do this of course by checking the first five dataframes (default).
 Please make sure it standardizes data types and transforms data through derived columns, especially for financial calculations.
-Develop the pipeline to be easily adaptable for future datasets, with parameterization for different sources and cleaning criteria.
-Test and validate in the code the pipeline to confirm its accuracy and reliability.
-The result should yield a cleaned dataset.
+As this project grows, I expect the pipeline to continue to be easily adaptable for future datasets which I may have missed, with parameterization for different sources and cleaning criteria.
+Either way, thanks for looking in and I hope you play with this and result with a cleaned dataset.

-CODE BREAKDOWN:
+CODE BREAKDOWN (more nerd-speak, you can skip this part!):

 UPLOADING
 The code begins with a function asking for two parameters: give the location or source of data, and what format you'd like it to be in.
 The default is currently to 'csv'.